erich666/chex_latex/README.md

 	-t - turn off title capitalization check; titles are assumed to be properly capitalized otherwise.
 	-u - turn off U.S. style tests for putting commas and periods inside quotes.

-So if you want all the tests, do:
+So, if you want all the tests, do:

 	perl chex_latex.pl -p [directory or files]